 In bringing a previously unknown collection to light, David Leffman provides a service to the field of Chinese popular print studies, while introducing the casual reader to the extraordinary qualities of Chinese popular symbolism and religious iconography. – Professor James Flath, author of The Cult of Happiness.

 Back in nineteenth-century China, “paper horses” – woodblock prints of folk gods, used for home worship or burned at special ceremonies – were made and sold in their millions.
 But, printed on cheap, insubstantial paper and often destroyed within hours of purchase, few have survived.

-Now published as Paper Horses: Woodblock Prints of Chinese Gods from 1930s Beijing, this album offers an introduction to Chinese folk belief, with biographies and full-colour images of over seventy wealth and weather gods, fox spirits, deified warriors, bodhisattvas, patrons of industries, and even goddesses of smallpox and toilets.
+Now published as Paper Horses: Woodblock Prints of Gods from Northern China, this album offers an introduction to Chinese folk belief, with biographies and full-colour images of 93 wealth and weather gods, door guardians, fox spirits, deified warriors, bodhisattvas, patrons of industries, and even goddesses of smallpox and toilets.

 Available through all your favourite online bookstores, or direct from the publisher, Blacksmith Books (with free postage in Southeast Asia).